DanNegrut/ME759/2021Spring/FAQ/alphabet_soup.md

 #### SIMT
 Acronym. _See [**S**ingle **I**nstruction, **M**ultiple **T**hreads](#single-instruction-multiple-threads)_.

+#### Simultaneous Multithreading
+A CPU feature in which a single [superscalar](#superscalar) processing element executes [instructions](#instruction) from multiple independent threads in order to better saturate the available execution resources.

 #### Single Instruction, Multiple Data
 An execution model in which a single [instruction](#instruction) operates on multiple lanes of incoming data. _Related to [Vectorization](#vectorization) and [SIMT](#simt)_. _See also [SISD](#sisd) and [MPMD](#mpmd)_.